BioDesignRealWorld/Fermento/README.md

 In case you don't use the homebrew version, there is one line to comment out in the sketch to change the pin mapping.

+In the Fab version, an ISP header is provided to burn the bootloader.
+The Homebrew version is lacking this, so a different board (such as the standard Arduino) needs to be used to burn the bootloader.
+In addition, an ISP-programmer is needed.
+An Arduino board can also be used to do [the job](http://arduino.cc/en/Tutorial/ArduinoISP).

 License
 -------